abhpd-team/OEP-Frontend/README.md

 **6. API documentation**

 > We want to make sure that it is easy for the frontend developers to be able to understand the API calls and system so that it will be easier for them to implement a new functionality or alter some.
 A documentation for the API makes it a lot easier and quicker.

+**7. DevOPS ( Testing + CI + CD )**

+> There is no Testing or CI/CD currently but as the size of the project grows this will become a big need for the project.
+Anyone experienced with testing and CI+CD please consider this over all.

 ## License